Kaleil Isaza Tuzman

-Kaleil Isaza Tuzman is a former entrepreneur associated with digital media, who spent more than 20 years in that industry before being convicted of multiple counts of fraud in 2017.
-Tuzman started his career at Goldman Sachs, was co-founder of GovWorks.com (the subject of the 2001 documentary Startup.com, which followed the company from its founding to its bankruptcy), served as President of JumpTV, until he changed its name to KIT Digital, Inc. and served as its CEO and chairman until its bankruptcy in 2013 On September 7, 2015, he was arrested in Colombia and held in a Bogotá prison until being extradited to the United States to face charges of fraud and market manipulation in connection with the defrauding of investors in KIT Digital and two investment funds.
+Kaleil Isaza Tuzman is a former digital media entrepreneur and businessman who was convicted of multiple counts of fraud and market manipulation in 2017.

+In 1998 Tuzman and Tom Herman co-founded the Internet start-up GovWorks.com, raising $60 million in venture capital funding; the company subsequently went bankrupt after the dot-com bubble burst in 2000.
+The rise and fall of GovWorks was the subject of the 2001 documentary Startup.com.
+He went on to start his own investment firm, Recognition Group, later renamed KIT Capital (after his own initials).
+Tuzman was president and COO of JumpTV from 2005 to 2007.
+In late 2007, after acquiring a majority share in ROO Group, a video aggregator, he changed the company's name to KIT Digital, Inc. and was CEO and chairman until its bankruptcy in 2013.
+On September 7, 2015, he was arrested in Colombia and held in a Bogotá prison until being extradited to the United States to face charges of fraud and market manipulation in connection with the defrauding of investors in KIT Digital and two investment funds.
 He was convicted on all counts in December 2017.